arangodb/arangodb/Documentation/Manual/NewFeatures12.md

 ### Logging of import failures

-When documents are imported via the REST bulk import API (@ref HTTPImport), ArangoDB returns an aggregate response containing the number of documents inserted plus the number of errors that occurred during the import.
+When documents are imported via the REST bulk import API (@ref HttpImport), ArangoDB returns an aggregate response containing the number of documents inserted plus the number of errors that occurred during the import.